Baby Talk: Communicating With Your Baby

 Baby Talk: Smile and Pay Attention

 Long before they can speak clearly, babies understand the general meaning of what you're saying.
-They also absorb your emotional tone.
-Encourage your baby's early attempts to communicate with you with your loving attention:
+They also absorb emotional tone.
+Encourage baby's early attempts to communicate with you with loving attention:

-- Smile often at your baby, especially when your baby is cooing, gurgling, or otherwise vocalizing with baby talk.
+- Smile often at your baby, especially when he is cooing, gurgling, or otherwise vocalizing with baby talk.

 - Look at your baby as he or she babbles and laughs, rather than looking away, interrupting, or talking with someone else.

 - Be patient as you try to decode your infant's baby talk and nonverbal communication, like facial expressions, gurgling, or babbling sounds that could signal either frustration or joy.

 - Make time to give your baby lots of loving attention, so he can "speak" to you with his or her baby talk, even when you're busy with other tasks.